Psychedelic/dab-docs/docs/token-list/getting-started.md

 }
 ```

-As you can see this actor contains the **standard javascript interface** of DAB's **NFT standard wrapper**.
-It has generic calls to interact with NFTs regardless of their standard (as long as their interface is wrapped in the standard wrapper).
+As you can see this actor contains the **standard javascript interface** of DAB's **Token standard wrapper**.
+It has generic calls to interact with tokens regardless of their standard (as long as their interface is wrapped in the standard wrapper).

-- `getUserTokens`: Fetches an array of all NFTs the passed identity owns in the collection.
+- `getUserTokens`: Fetches an array of all tokens the passed identity owns.
-- `transfer`: Request the transfer of an NFT the user owns to another address.
+- `transfer`: Request the transfer of a token balance the user owns to another address.
-- `details`: Returns the details of **any token** in the collection.
+- `details`: Returns the details of **any token**.

-### getUserTokens - Fetch a User's Owned Tokens in a Specific Collection
+### getUserTokens - Fetch a User's Owned Tokens

-This method allows you to fetch an array with the details of all the tokens a user owns in the collection you have **initialized in the actor**.
+This method allows you to fetch an array with the details of all the tokens a user owns in the token you have **initialized in the actor**.

 Here, you would need to pass:

-- `principal`: a str of the user's Principal ID you want to check for owned NFTs.
+- `principal`: a str of the user's Principal ID you want to check for owned tokens.

-> (See that in the variable NFTActor, we are instantiating the NFT actor object, passing a canisterID for the collection we want to interact with, an agent, and the name of the standard as a str).
+> (See that in the variable TokenActor, we are instantiating the Token actor object, passing a canisterID for the token we want to interact with, an agent, and the name of the standard as a str).

 ```js